tjworks/tapdata-docs-en/docs/user-guide/data-pipeline/data-development/process-node.md

 ## <span id="pri-sec-merged">Master Slave Merge</span>

 In big data processing and analysis, merging and transforming data is a pivotal task.
-In this case study, using the `lineorder` and `date` tables from the [SSB Dataset](https://www.cs.umb.edu/~poneil/StarSchemaB.PDF) as examples, we'll demonstrate how to use Tapdata Cloud to fulfill the need to merge multiple tables into one MongoDB collection.
+In this case study, using the `lineorder` and `date` tables from the [SSB Dataset](https://www.cs.umb.edu/~poneil/StarSchemaB.PDF) as examples, we'll demonstrate how to use Tapdata to fulfill the need to merge multiple tables into one MongoDB collection.

 :::tip